vanziaa/CT_BIOAGE/README.md

 | Required preprocessing | Apply the same median imputation and z-score normalization used during model training |
 | Output | Predicted CT-based biological age in years |

-> The model file does not contain the original preprocessing statistics.
-Raw CT features must not be passed directly to the model if reproducible predictions are required.
+>  Raw CT features must not be passed directly to the model if reproducible predictions are required.

 ## Minimal usage